 - How to assist the elderly in handling their finances and end of life issues

 - Hundreds of tips and tricks utilized by professional caregivers

-CertifiedCare certification programs are based upon the American Medical Association (AMA) Guidelines, as they pertain to At Home Caregiving.
+CertifiedCare certification programs are based upon the American Medical Association (AMA) Guidelines.

 After completing any CertifiedCare certification program, our caregivers are automatically listed in the CertifiedCare Registry.
-This is a powerful benefit allowing current and potential employers to verify credentials.
-Private employers and agencies can feel confident that you have attained the highest standard of care education.
+This powerful benefit allows current and potential employers to verify credentials.
+Private employers and agencies can feel confident that their staff member(s) attained the highest standard of care education.